-Gaole (Leo) Chen teaches in the Kate Tiedemann School of Business and Finance and is the director of the Student Managed Investment Fund, a program in which students pitch real-money investments to a board of professional investors and advisors.
+Gaole (Leo) Chen is an assistant professor of instruction in the Kate Tiedemann School of Business and Finance and is also the director of the Student Managed Investment Fund, a program in which students pitch real-money investments to a board of professional investors and advisors.

 Prior to accepting his current position here in 2017, Chen was a portfolio manager and quantitative strategist at Cumberland Advisors in Sarasota, where he actively managed two U.S. equity portfolios.
 He specializes in quantitative analysis and his research utilizes quantitative methods to examine market returns and underlying volatilities.
 As a strategist at Cumberland, Chen uses his background in mathematics to help interpret risk in the markets.
 He also taught finance as an assistant professor at the University of Southern Mississippi.

 He earned a PhD in business administration and finance from USF.

 - "From Setback to Comeback: Motivations for Withdrawn IPO Firms to Return," with Jianping Qi and Ninon Sutton, forthcoming, Quarterly Review of Economics and Finance.

 - "Optimism Pattern of All-Star Analysts," with Marcin Krolikowski and Joseph Mohr, (2006), International Review of Financial Analysis, Vol 47, 222-228.